davidclarke1995/Eliza/README.md

 to the random answers.
 So I managed to create arrays containing all the possible user inputs and another array with Elizas responses.
 I am able to use the regular expressions to take in a String input and output it with a sentence but for some reason it would not work every time I tried.
 I found a great way to split strings online using an equals sign.
 When I eventually had it working, I just did lots of different phrases that the user may put in.
+I also used

 I came accross a few problems such as the script.js takes in a button to run Elizas responses but if the user selects enter on their computer, it will refresh the page.
 I tried taking out the button and the then the function and messed